New South Wales Tulloch double deck carriage stock: T4801–T4920

-The Tulloch double deck carriages were only a meter shorter in length compared to the S sets that they would mix with and at the time of their release were likely the heaviest carriages in the fleet, as while the older single deck motor cars were capable enough to pull them, they would move slower and have more difficulty accelerating due to the extra weight they were taking.
-The carriages were fitted with 40 tinted Beclawat sliding windows with the windows in the lower deck being slightly larger.
+The Tulloch double deck carriages were given an aluminium constructed body frame.
+This meant that these carriages, despite the height difference, were still lighter in weight compared to the steel motor cars that they worked with.

+The carriages were fitted with 40 tinted Beclawat sliding windows with the windows in the lower deck and vestibules being slightly larger.
 The cars had two rows of ventilators fitted to the roof to make up for the limited air-conditioning technology at the time.
 These were smaller than those on the single deck carriages that would haul them.